 The Ordinary Buffet (now called Multi-Peptide + HA Serum)

-I don’t know if my mother’s experience is any more valid, to be honest.
-When I asked her about the Ordinary Buffet, she mostly shrugged and said: “it’s good”.
-But I guess there is not much peptides can do on the already aged skin? (she just turned 60) I don’t know why she only felt it was “okay”?
-I on the other hand was highly impressed by Buffet, especially when used together with the HA+B5!
+I don't know if my mother's experience is any more valid, to be honest.
+When I asked her about the Ordinary Buffet, she mostly shrugged and said: "it's good".
+But I guess there are not much peptides can do on already aged skin? (she just turned 60) I don't know why she only felt it was "okay"?
+I, on the other hand, was highly impressed by Buffet, especially when used together with the HA+B5!
 It totally transformed my skin and made it feel more hydrated, softer and plumper, within just one week!
 I truly loved it compared to other peptide serums – like the Mizon Peptide 500 ampoule that did absolutely nothing for my skin.

-I’ll be repurchasing it, and if anyhting changes, I’ll rewrite my opinion on it.
+I’ll be repurchasing it, and if anything changes, I’ll rewrite my opinion on it.

 The Ordinary Hyaluronic Acid 2% + B5

 My reason for getting this was to help with hydration and recovery after my TCA peels and Dermastamping.
 But after learning that my skin tends to become hydrated, it all made sense how and why this helped my skin so much!

 However, I did have an accident with it which made me more careful at how I look at hyaluronic acid in general.
 As I mentioned, I mainly bought it to boost hydration after skin treatments as I never felt like the cream I was using was enough.
 My facialist always used a sheet mask with hyaluronic acid in it, so I thought, how much harm could this serum do?
 The cream I was told to use after treatments also contains HA.